solidusio/solidus/guides/source/developers/getting-started/customer-flow.html.md

 [spree-carton]: ../shipments/cartons.html

-Administrator adds a tracking number.
+Administrator adds a tracking number.[^1]

 - The `Spree::Shipment`'s `tracking` value is no longer `nil`.

 Customer waits patiently for a package in the mail.

 Customer receives their product.

+[^1]: Note that a store's administrator workflow can be automated.